 Exiting

-I didn’t want to go back over those annoying down trees.
-So on the way out, we took the south ridge.
-Then we went through steep, grassy, open terrain and reached Olallie Creek Trail shortly.
+I didn’t want to return to the car over the annoying down trees.
+So we took the south ridge on the way out instead.
+We soon went through steep, grassy open terrain and eventually reached Olallie Creek Trail.

 The trail overlapped with the lesser-known Pacific Northwest Trail.
-But later, we missed Long Draw Trail to go south because of a large down tree blocking the path.
-So after walking north a bit, we turned around and found the junction.
+But we missed Long Draw Trail to go south because of a sizeable down log covering the trail.
+We walked north a bit before backtracking to find the fork.

 See more trip photos here.